diegoboot/firefox-tweaks/README.md

 ---

 To apply these tweaks, type `about:config` in the URL bar, and use the config search bar to look up the individual settings.

+---

+Here's some useful discussion (and some really facepalming bullshit) said about my repo: https://news.ycombinator.com/item?id=10067797